Android-for-Python/Camera4Kivy/README.md

 #### Disconnect Camera

 Always do this.
 It is sometimes critically important to disconnect the camera when it is no longer used.
-Do not disconnect the camera between a capture method call and its filepath_callback.

 ```python
     def disconnect_camera(self):
 ```
+There may be [latency](https://github.com/Android-for-Python/Camera4Kivy#latency) concequences of disconnecting the camera after initiating a capture and before a filepath_callback.

 #### Capture
 ```python
     def capture_photo(self, kwargs):